-The 10th World Wilderness Congress (aka WILD10) was a milestone for protecting wilderness in Europe.
+The 10th World Wilderness Congress (aka WILD10) was a milestone for protecting Wilderness in Europe.
 The outcomes of the event were also crucial in order to establish our society.
-Therefore a series of articles is being dedicated on our website to the WILD10 resolutions linked to Europe.
+Therefore a series of articles is being dedicated on our website to the WILD10 vision linked to Europe.

 The Board of our society decided to join Europe’s new conservation vision on the 16th of January.
 This decision not only meant that our entity signed up for the Vision for a Wilder Europe document, but also an active contribution to the actions defined in this vision.